Blenheim Palace: Churchills

 John Churchill was born in Devon.
 Although his family had aristocratic relations, it belonged to the minor gentry rather than the upper echelons of 17th-century society.
 In 1678, Churchill married Sarah Jennings, and in April that year, he was sent by Charles II to The Hague to negotiate a convention on the deployment of the English army in Flanders.
 The mission ultimately proved abortive.
 In May, Churchill was appointed to the temporary rank of Brigadier-General of Foot, but the possibility of a continental campaign was eliminated with the Treaty of Nijmegen.

 When Churchill returned to England, the Popish Plot resulted in a temporary three-year banishment for James Stuart, Duke of York.
 The Duke obliged Churchill to attend him, first to The Hague, then in Brussels.
 For his services during the crisis, Churchill was made Lord Churchill of Eyemouth in the peerage of Scotland in 1682, and the following year appointed colonel of the King's Own Royal Regiment of Dragoons.

 On the death of Charles II in 1685, his brother, the Duke of York, became King James II.
 James had been Governor of the Hudson's Bay Company (today North America's oldest company, established by royal charter in 1670), and with his succession to the throne, Churchill was appointed the company's third ever governor.
-He had also been affirmed Gentleman of the Bedchamber in April, and admitted to the English peerage as Baron Churchill of Sandridge in the county of Hertfordshire in May.
+He also became Gentleman of the Bedchamber in April, and admitted to the English peerage as Baron Churchill of Sandridge in the county of Hertfordshire in May.
 Following the Monmouth Rebellion, Churchill was promoted to Major General and awarded the lucrative colonelcy of the Third Troop of Life Guards.